 It’s more important than ever that we can ask the question ‘are you ok?’, and that people feel comfortable enough to speak up when they’re struggling.

-We already know that a little exercise can go a long way in improving someone’s mental state.
+So, how does Virgin Active relate?
+We know that a little exercise can go a long way in improving someone’s mental state.
 Several researchers have found exercise to be an effective treatment for depression and anxiety.
-If it’s a happy drug you’re after - a 45 minute HIIT class will get your body pumping out endorphins – the body’s natural feel-good drug.
+If it’s a happy drug you’re after, a 45 minute group exercise class at Virgin Active will get your body pumping out endorphins, which is the body’s natural feel-good drug.

-Peeps who are physically active tend to be not only happier, but also score higher on self-esteem and quality of life.
+People who are physically active tend to be not only happier, but also score higher on self-esteem and quality of life.
 It’s argued that physical exercise can contribute to your personal growth, and social integration.
 The perfect opportunity to feel good, and connect with people!
-How pleasant!
-So we’ll be backing this great cause in all of our clubs on September 8 with all-sorts of games, team challenges, giveaways, and prizes!

 Staying connected and having face-to-face, meaningful conversations about life is something that we can all do.
-So on September 8, commit to starting a conversation with someone new, or reconnecting with someone you’ve lost touch with.
+So for the month of September (and especially on R U OK Day), commit to starting a conversation with someone new, or reconnecting with someone you’ve lost touch with.

 Not much of a talker?
 That’s ok.
 Start by getting your bod moving for your mental health.
-You can even grab a pass to come and do it in our super friendly environment for free.
+Book your tour and get started at our club today.